jaicab/jaicab.github.io/_posts/2015-06-02-revisiting-sass-theming.md

 - A centralised map where all the themes and properties of each theme where set.
 - A way of generating all the styles looping through this map, so when we update the map, the CSS gets automatically updated.
-- The ability to create body classes as well as BEM modifiers, so we can have template related styling and element one too.
+- The ability to create body classes as well as BEM modifiers, so we can have template related styling and element-specific ones too.
-- Perform different actions on some of the themes and a different action on the rest.
+- Perform different actions for some of the themes and a different action for the rest of them.
 Some themes may use a color (e.g. color secondary) for a specific element when the rest use another (e.g. color primary).
 - A way of playing with all these without being limited.
 For instance, we may need to create a class that is not a BEM modifier but just a class with the name of the theme.

 And so began the build of one of the most interesting mixins I've ever built.